 Independent Kyrgyzstan’s first two Presidents were deposed: Akaev in the 2005 Tulip Revolution and his successor Bakiev in a bloody coup in April 2010.
 In June 2010 inter-ethnic violence erupted in southern Kyrgyzstan, leaving more than 400 dead and over 100,000 displaced.
 Interim President Roza Otunbayeva oversaw a constitutional referendum and parliamentary and presidential elections before handing over power voluntarily to President Almazbek Atambaev in December 2011

 Muggings (sometimes violent) and theft occur regularly.
 Foreigners can be targeted.
 Following widespread unrest in 2010, there continue to be small incidents involving criminals, mostly after dark.
 Take care if you go out after dark.

 Keep large amounts of money hidden at all times and be wary of strangers offering help or being over-friendly.
 Be particularly aware of your surroundings when using currency exchange offices and visiting the bazaars in Bishkek, particularly Osh Bazaar, where tourists are regularly targeted by pickpockets.

 Take care if you travel to the Oblasts (Provinces) of Osh, Batken and Jalal-Abad.
 While there has been no widespread violence since 2010, ethnic and political tensions continue to exist.

 Tensions exist over recognition of the Kyrgyz/Uzbek borders.
 There have been a number of security incidents in this region and several gunfire exchanges.
 You should only use officially recognised border crossings in this area; there is a risk that uncontrolled Kyrgyz/Uzbek border areas may be land-mined.
 Check in advance which border posts are open.

 The Kyrgyz-Tajik border has not been agreed along its entirety.
 Localised violence erupts occasionally and the border can be closed at short notice, particularly near the Vorukh enclave.
-Tajik and Kyrgyz security forces clashed in this area on 11 January 2014 leaving 8 wounded, and a Tajik civilian was killed in an exchange of gunfire in July 2014.
+Tajik and Kyrgyz security forces clashed in this area in January 2014 leaving 8 wounded, and a Tajik civilian was killed in an exchange of gunfire in July 2014.
 There’s a risk of further localised violence and border closures at any time.

 There are frequent power cuts throughout the country.